Lynne Cheney: Personal life

-Lynne Cheney married Richard Cheney in 1964, and remained married until his death on November 3, 2025, from complications of pneumonia and cardiovascular disease.
+Lynne Cheney married Dick Cheney in 1964, and remained married until his death on November 3, 2025, from complications of pneumonia and cardiovascular disease.
 They have two daughters, Elizabeth Cheney (born July 28, 1966), and Mary Cheney (born on March 14, 1969), as well as seven grandchildren.

-Lynne Cheney has one brother, Mark Vincent, who lives in Wyoming with his wife, Linda.

-Wyoming U.S. Senate seat vacancy

-Up to a June 2007 application deadline for interim appointment, and leading up to the 2008 special election, Cheney was considered a possible contender to complete the term of Craig L. Thomas as U.S. senator from Wyoming following his death in 2007.
-A spokesman stated that she was considering the post but she never signed an application to become a candidate.
-Cheney herself acknowledged in a 2015 interview that she had considered running for the senate seat.
-If she had won the seat, she would have become the first former second lady to be a member of the Senate since Muriel Humphrey was appointed Senator from Minnesota after her husband's death in 1978.

 In popular culture

 Cheney criticized Eminem in September 2000 for his promotion of "violence of the most degrading kind against women", in response to which he mockingly referenced Lynne and Dick Cheney (and his recurring heart problems) in the 2002 song "Without Me".
 Cheney was portrayed by Amy Adams in the 2018 film Vice, a biopic about Dick Cheney.
 In this political satire, she is portrayed as a sly driving force and a source of inspiration and support behind her husband's political career.